AJAYPUNIA/Lifestyle-Risk-Radar/README.md

 Automated data ingestion, model retraining, and dashboarding pipeline for lifestyle-driven disease risk using Apache Airflow and Streamlit.

 ## Project Structure
+# 🩺 Lifestyle Risk Radar

+Hospitals often track lifestyle habits such as smoking, drinking, exercise, and BMI, but it’s hard to turn that information into timely alerts about who might be at risk.
+**Lifestyle Risk Radar** automates this process: it takes lifestyle inputs (plus basic health info) and predicts the chance a patient already has—or may soon develop—chronic **heart, metabolic, breathing, or kidney** issues.

+Apache Airflow and reusable pipelines keep the data fresh — they download new BRFSS records, clean them, retrain models, save metrics, and refresh the dashboard on a schedule — **no manual crunching needed**.
+The Streamlit app shows current model performance and provides a clinician-friendly form to test “what-if” lifestyle scenarios for any patient, instantly visualizing how changes affect risk.

+By doing this, teams gain continuous risk monitoring **without needing a full-time data scientist**, clear insight into how lifestyle drives health risk, and actionable alerts to reach out sooner to patients whose risk increases — even before symptoms appear.

+---

+## 🧠 Summary

+Automated data ingestion, preprocessing, model retraining, and dashboarding pipeline for lifestyle-driven disease risk using **Apache Airflow** and **Streamlit**.

+---

+## 🏗️ Project Structure

 ```
 app/                         # Streamlit app